 Want the best of VICE News straight to your inbox?
 Sign up here.

 The ex-Orlando cop who was fired this past September after he arrested a 6-year-old girl said she’d broken his personal record.
-Before her, he explained to an employee at her school, the youngest kid he’d ever arrested was 7 years old.
+Before her, he explained to an employee at her school, the youngest kid he’d ever arrested was 7.

 Earlier in the day, Dennis Turner and another, unnamed responding officer had zip-tied the first-grader’s wrists as she sobbed and pleaded to be released, according to footage from a body-worn camera released this week.